appliedbits/draft-wendt-stir-certificate-transparency/draft-wendt-stir-certificate-transparency.md

 ## Auditing

 Auditing ensures that the current published state of a log is reachable from previously published states that are known to be good and that the promises made by the log, in the form of SCTs, have been kept.
-Audits are performed by monitors or TLS clients.
+Audits are performed by monitors or STI Verification Services.

-# Algorithm Agility

-It is not possible for a log to change either of its algorithms part way through its lifetime:

-Signature algorithm:
-SCT signatures must remain valid so signature algorithms can only be added, not removed.
-Hash algorithm:
-A log would have to support the old and new hash algorithms to allow backwards compatibility with clients that are not aware of a hash algorithm change.
-Allowing multiple signature or hash algorithms for a log would require that all data structures support it and would significantly complicate client implementation, which is why it is not supported by this document.

-If it should become necessary to deprecate an algorithm used by a live log, then the log MUST be frozen, as specified in Section 4.13, and a new log SHOULD be started.
-Certificates in the frozen log that have not yet expired and require new SCTs SHOULD be submitted to the new log and the SCTs from that log used instead.

-# Supporting v1 and v2 Simultaneously (Informative)

-Certificate Transparency logs have to be either v1 (conforming to [RFC6962]) or v2 (conforming to this document), as the data structures are incompatible, and so a v2 log could not issue a valid v1 SCT.

-CT clients, however, can support v1 and v2 SCTs for the same certificate simultaneously, as v1 SCTs are delivered in different TLS, X.509, and OCSP extensions than v2 SCTs.

-v1 and v2 SCTs for X.509 certificates can be validated independently.
-For precertificates, v2 SCTs should be embedded in the TBSCertificate before submission of the TBSCertificate (inside a v1 precertificate, as described in Section 3.1 of [RFC6962]) to a v1 log so that TLS clients conforming to [RFC6962] but not this document are oblivious to the embedded v2 SCTs.
-An issuer can follow these steps to produce an X.509 certificate with embedded v1 and v2 SCTs:

-Create a CMS precertificate, as described in Section 3.2, and submit it to v2 logs.
-Embed the obtained v2 SCTs in the TBSCertificate, as described in Section 7.1.2.
-Use that TBSCertificate to create a v1 precertificate, as described in Section 3.1 of [RFC6962], and submit it to v1 logs.
-Embed the v1 SCTs in the TBSCertificate, as described in Section 3.3 of [RFC6962].
-Sign that TBSCertificate (which now contains v1 and v2 SCTs) to issue the final X.509 certificate.

 # Security Considerations